chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Note that this can be particularly cumbersome when there has been significant conflicting changes made on upstream main, so it is not a hard requirement.

-An alternative approach is to use the "squash and merge" option on the GitHub merge button which will reduce all commits to a single commit.
-Make sure that single commit has a DCO signature.

 It's not generally possible to completely remove a commit from git by the time it makes it in to the main branch.
 So be very careful not to commit anything that you might regret later (e.g., sensitive code, code owned by anyone other